touchportyl/datapacks/README.md

 There are 3 branches, each at different levels of completion.
 - master: Holds the latest release versions of everything.
-- dev: Holds the newest seemingly working version.
+- staging: Holds the newest seemingly working version.
 Bugs should be minimal, contains unfinished features and breaking changes.
-- staging: Holds everything from bugs to unfinished features.
+- dev: Holds everything from bugs to unfinished features.

-There are 4 folders sorting all my datapacks in various levels of progress.
+There are 5 folders sorting all my datapacks in various levels of progress.

 This code is protected by the GNU GPLv3 License | © 2023 Portyl Studios https://portylstudios.com/